Dick Figures: The Movie: Production

-For a short time, Ed Skudder and Zack Keller tried approaching studios to make a movie based on the series, but backed out after they didn't like the way the studios wanted to make the movie, and instead turned to Kickstarter to help get the movie made.
+For a short time, Ed Skudder and Zack Keller tried approaching studios to make a film based on the series, but backed out after they didn't like the way the studios wanted to make the project, and instead turned to Kickstarter to help get the movie made.

 The movie was originally set to be a 40-minute-long special, according to the "stretch goals" announced for the Kickstarter campaign, but the film was extended to a length of 73 minutes and was also made available for public access.

 Kickstarter backers David Haley, Brendan Haines, Rob DenBleyker, Dave McElfatrick and Ashley Shelhon were given an animated appearance and actual voice role in the film for their $2,500 pledge contributions.

 A book called The Art of Dick Figures: The Movie was written and published by Skudder and Keller onto Amazon.com, in both paperback and Kindle versions.
 The book depicts some concepts, designs, storyboards and pre-production information of the movie.